rbisdorff/Digraph3/docSphinx/index.rst

 **Parts of the documentation:**

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
 Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank with multiple incommensurable ranking criteria.
+A last tutorial illustrates how to compute non isomorphic maximal independent sets in the $n$-cycle graph.

 .. toctree:: tutorial
    :maxdepth: 2